au-cs-infovis-spring26/au-cs-infovis-spring26.github.io/docs/finalproject.markdown

 > Photo by <a href="https://unsplash.com/@heylagostechie?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Lagos Techie</a> on <a href="https://unsplash.com/s/photos/group-code?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 ## Theme
-This semester we are going to pursue data sets that deal with significant social, civic, or environmental concerns.
-While not required, I encourage you to look into data sets that are relevant to the DC metro area.
+This semester we are going to pursue data sets that deal with personal data - data collected by you or by another person cataloging their life.
 The final project will provide hands-on experience designing, implementing, and deploying interactive visualizations for the web.
 The final deliverable will take the form of an explanatory narrative, deployed as an interactive web page using GitHub Pages.

 1. [Pitch](#pitch)
 2. [Proposal](#proposal)